Pet-friendly apartments for rent, condos, homes and other rentals in Canada. Dogs/pets allowed/accepted!

 Landlords and property managers - allow pets in your rental unit

 Responsible pet owners often make great tenants.
-They know how difficult it is to find good pet-friendly housing, so they tend to be very conscientious about keeping the unit clean, managing their pets, and following the rules.
-Here are a few questions to help you assess a pet owner:
+They know how difficult it is to find good pet-friendly housing, so they tend to be very conscientious about keeping the unit clean, appropriately managing their pets, and following the rules.
+Here are a few questions to help landlords assess a potential renter with pets.

 • What types of pets do you have, and how many?